By Roy Burner (Minister of the Gospel)

 Scripture reveals such happenings in the past, present, and future of mankind.
-One such notification: Nation shall rise against nation, and kingdom against kingdom, and there shall be famines, and pestilences, and earthquakes, in various places (Matthew 24:7-8).
+One such notification: Nation shall rise against nation, and kingdom against kingdom, and there shall be famines, and pestilences, and earthquakes, in divers (or various) places (Matthew 24:7).

 Peace is taken away from the earth with constant wars and threat of wars.
 Famines and pestilences have a devastating effect on mankind with a ripple effect of fear because of the severity of such.
-Scripture reveals: There shall be on earth distress of nations, with perplexity; men's hearts failing them for fear, and from looking after those things which are coming on the earth; for the powers of heaven shall be shaken (Luke 21:26).
+Scripture reveals: Men's hearts failing them for fear, and from looking after those things which are coming on the earth; for the powers of heaven shall be shaken (Luke 21:26).

 A ripple effect can initially have a small start but then increase in intensity as it grips the heart of man.
 It may momentarily draw one nearer to God until its intensity subsides.
 While in the military, I was ordered to Vietnam which temporarily drew me nearer to the God of my youth, until I departed.

 When I laid on a operating table, in a foreign land, from a stab wound in my side, it again temporarily drew me nearer to the God of my youth until the threat subsided.
 Thank God, that later in life I dedicated my life to the Lord; who now resides deep, no longer is attributed to circumstances but a continual communion with Him.